angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 nx.transitivity(G) #return : 0.375
 ~~~
-The global clustering coefficient is 3/8 = 0.375

  - First cofunt how many configurations of the form in the network
    - node 0 : 6
    - node 1 : 0